DovoruSteve/robotclient/README.md

 	Change History

-		v0.0.2 Gets username and password from config rather than hard coded Exclude useless json library when running tests (just to hide the warning) v0.0.1 Initial version
+		v0.0.2 Gets username and password from config rather than hard coded Exclude useless json library when running tests (just to hide the warning) Now relies on robotclient.properties from the confg server to get username and password for the API
+		v0.0.1 Initial version